Unsupervised embedding of trajectories captures the latent structure of scientific migration: Results

 Just as the embedding space makes it possible to \textit{zoom in} on subsets of organizations, it is also possible to \textit{zoom out} by aggregating organizational vectors.
-We can examine the country-level structure that governs scientific mobility.
-For the purpose, we define the representative vector of each country as the average of their organizational vectors and, using their cosine similarities, perform hierarchical clustering of nations that have at least 25 organizations represented in the embedding space, excluding the United States which is a dominant hub well connected to most other countries (see Fig. \ref{fig:clustering}a).
-The six identified clusters roughly correspond to countries in East-Asia (orange), Scandinavia (dark purple), the British Commonwealth (light purple), and Central and Eastern Europe (light blue), and then two remaining diverse clusters contain a mix of European, Latin American, and Mediterranean countries.
-The cluster structure shows that not only geography but also linguistic ties between countries are related to scientific mobility.
+In doing so, we can examine the large-scale structure that governs scientific migration.
+We define the representative vector of each country as the average of their organizational vectors and, using their cosine similarities, perform hierarchical clustering of nations that have at least 25 organizations represented in the embedding space (see Fig. \ref{fig:clustering}a).
+The six identified clusters roughly correspond to countries in Asia and North America (orange), Northern Europe (dark blue), the British Commonwealth and Iran (purple), Central and Eastern Europe (light blue), South America and Iberia (dark green), and Western Europe and the Mediterranean (light green).
+The cluster structure shows that not only geography but also linguistic and cultural ties between countries are related to scientific migration.

-We quantify the relative importance of geography (by region), and language (by the most widely-spoken language of each country) using the element-centric clustering similarity~\autocite{gates2019element}, a method that can compare hierarchical clustering by explicitly adjusting the relative importance of different levels of the hierarchy with a scaling parameter $r$, acting like a \textit{zooming lens}.
+We quantify the relative importance of geography (by region), and language (by the most widely-spoken language of each country) using the element-centric clustering similarity~\cite{gates2019element}, a method that can compare hierarchical clustering and disjoint clustering such as geography or language at the different levels of hierarchy by explicitly adjusting a scaling parameter $r$, acting like a \textit{zooming lens} (See methods).
 If $r$ is high, the similarity is based on the lower levels of the dendrogram, whereas when $r$ is low, the similarity is based on higher levels.
 Fig. \ref{fig:clustering}b demonstrates that regional relationships play a major role at higher levels of the clustering process (low $r$), and language (family) explains the clustering more at the lower levels (high $r$).
-This suggests that the embedding space captures the hierarchical structure of mobility.
+This suggests that the embedding space captures the hierarchical structure of migration.